 To begin filing a car accident claim, contact us today.
 You can also learn more about a car accident claim in this guide.
 Instead of searching for ‘car accident solicitors near me’ look to our panel of accident claims solicitors for advice and guidance on how to make a car accident claim.

 A member of our no win no fee solicitors could help you make an accident claim in Wolverhampton if you were harmed in a public place due to negligence or fault of a third party.
 This could include accidents in a street, shopping centre, leisure centre or a local park.
 For the purpose of making a claim, any space or building a member of the public can enter without permission could be considered a public place.

-Our accident claims solicitors may be able to bring a claim against different parties depending on whether the space in question is operated by a public body or private owner.
+Our accident claims solicitors may be able to bring a claim against different parties depending on whether the space in question is operated by a public body or a private owner.
 For example, a personal injury lawyer will bring a claim against a local authority for the maintenance of pavements or local parks.
-An accident claim solicitor will hold a private company liable for injuries which have occurred in a shopping centre or car park.
+An accident claim solicitor will hold a private company liable for injuries that have occurred in a shopping centre or car park.

-In order to make a claim for an accident in a public place a personal injury solicitor must prove liability.
+In order to make a claim for an accident in a public place, a personal injury solicitor must prove liability.
 Not all accidents are the result of negligence some are just accidents and no one is at fault.

 Contact our advice team today for information on accident claims in Wolverhampton.

 You could be looking for personal injury solicitors in Wolverhampton if you were harmed by potholes on the road, icy pavements or if public footpaths have not been maintained.

 If someone has negligently obstructed a footpath with an item and caused a hazard, this could also be grounds for compensation.
 Slips and falls in Wolverhampton could cause injuries such as sprains, fractures, or other musculoskeletal injuries.